BlesslinJerishR/MicroverseApplicationChallenges/README.md

 ## Microverse Application Challenges
-- Solutions for the 4 Microverse Coding Challenges - Hackerrank .
+- Solutions for the 4 Microverse Coding Challenges - Hackerrank in JS.
 ---
 > Solve Me First
 >